Assessment 2,3 & 4 make up the steps of your research project.

-In Assessment 2, you identified the soil forming factors at your sites.
-Now, for Assessment 3, you need to develop predictions for the soil features you will be testing at your sites.
+In Assessment 2, you identified the soil forming factors at your sites in part 2.
+Now, for part 3, you need to develop predictions for the soil features you will be testing at your sites.
 The soil features you will be testing are soil colour, pH, texture, bulk density, dispersion, slaking, infiltration and organic matter (soil organic carbon).

 You need to identify 20 predictions to receive full marks.
 To pass this assessment you must include at least one prediction for each soil feature.
 Each correctly, fully identified and referenced explanation is worth a total of 5 marks (total of 100 marks).